leskapaul/crud-and-search/README.md

 ## Sample Application

-Docker is required, so please download before starting.
+Docker is required, so please download and install before starting.

 First, start mySQL, MongoDB, and Elasticsearch, via Docker by running: docker-compose -f compose-es-mysql-mongo.yml up.
 Output from each of the three data stores (mySQL, MongoDB, and Elasticsearch) will be displayed.